nagesh161007/accommodation-finder/README.md

 13.List permanent accommodations with private room vacancy with rent between 650 - 850
-14.List accommodations with shops nearby with in 0.3 miles 15.List number of visa approved users from MS Information systems looking for permanent accommodation
+14.List accommodations with shops nearby with in 0.3 miles 15.List number of visa approved users from MS Information systems looking for permanent accommodation 16.List the no of female/male/mixed  genders rooms available near the entered location.
+17.List the accomodationst grouped by a specific amenities .
+18.List the room members from a specific state.
+19.List all the rooms within the certain university for a specific state.
+20.List all the subscription models.
+21.List all the check-in dates on the particular dates by permanent/temporary accomadation.
+22.List of any specific amenities available in any given range of the location.
+23.List of all the room members  coming for a specific course 24.List of all the pictures of the people who are renting for the accomidation.

 Project Description - https://github.com/nagesh161007/accommodation-finder